 BonneGueule line: Loro Piana wool suits

-Note: the costumes are now available on our eshop .
+Note: The costumes are now available on our eshop .

 Fabrics to wear all year round

-A Prince of Wales melted into the material
+A Prince of Wales melted into matter

 The pattern is melted into the material, it only becomes visible when you look at it.

-Why a basket weave?
+Why a braid?

-This geometric side, with this particular texture, will allow the jacket and pants to be easily integrated into outfits that are not limited to tailoring , in particular by the slightly more "fashionable" effect it can have once it leaves its initial register.
+This geometric side, with this particular texture, will allow the jacket and pants to be easily integrated into outfits that are not limited to tailoring , in particular by the slightly more "fashionable" effect that it can have once it leaves its initial register.

 Semi-canvassed suits